zarr-developers/VirtualiZarr/docs/installation.md

 VirtualiZarr has many optional dependencies, split into those for reading various file formats, and those for writing virtual references out to different formats.

-Optional dependencies can be installed in groups via pip, e.g. to read HDF files and write virtual references to icechunk you could install all necessary dependencies via:
+Optional dependencies can be installed in groups via pip.
+For example to read HDF files and write virtual references to icechunk you could install all necessary dependencies via:

 ```shell
 pip install "virtualizarr[hdf, icechunk]"